pingleware/bestbooks/README.md

 ## Official User Guide
 Avalable on [amazon](https://www.amazon.com/dp/B07H1GQZYC)

+## How to use
+The BestBooks Accounting Application Framework&trade; is a framework that can be integrated into other NodeJS applications to provide a seamless accounting and bookkeeping experience.
+Since the framework uses a shared database, multiple applications using this framework can update the same database, eliminating double posting.
+See the [Official User Guide](https://www.amazon.com/dp/B07H1GQZYC) for more information.

 # Reporting
 The reports module returns the report data in object-row format generate by SQL views.